 - Fatal crashes involving a state government owned vehicle.

-- Fatal crashes involving felony charges related to the accident.
+- Fatal crashes involving felony charges related to the crash investigation.

-- Any accident, when directed by the state accident reconstruction coordinator in the Field Operations Bureau.
+- Any crash, when directed by the state crash reconstruction coordinator in the Field Operations Bureau.

 - Fatal crashes involving a commercial vehicle operated in commerce which meets one or more of the following: